Rail electrification in Queensland: History

-Brisbane Suburban Electification
+Brisbane suburban electrification

 Earlier proposals

 The first electrification proposal was in 1897 when the chief engineer of the Queensland Railways was sent to study electrified railways in Europe and America.
 At the time the technology was in its infancy, and the costs outweighed the benefits, with Brisbane having a population of just 120,000.
 Further studies were carried out in 1915, and three decades later more investigations were carried out.

 After World War II the Brisbane suburban network had become run down, and coal shortages were affecting the ability to run regular services.
 A committee was appointed to investigate, delivering their report in November 1947.
 It recommended the electrification of the suburban network by 1959 with the 1.5 kV DC system.
 290 km of single track including sidings would be involved, covering the lines to Shorncliffe, Yeerongpilly via Sherwood, Ferny Grove, Petrie, Pinkenba and Kingston.
 The report was adopted in February 1950 and preliminary works started.

 However, the General Manager of QR's South Eastern Division decided track amplification was more important, with quadruplication of the line from Corinda to Zillmere given priority.
 A cutback in loan funds in 1952-53 slowed the works further, and a change of state government in 1957 saw the scheme abandoned in 1959.
 The main legacies of the project were the quadruplication of the Roma Street to Corinda section and the 112 stainless steel locomotive-hauled SX carriages, that were intended to be converted to electric multiple units at a later date.
 Built by Commonwealth Engineering between 1961 and 1963, they replaced older wooden stock and were the first stainless steel carriages in suburban traffic, and improved passenger comfort.

 In 1965, a transport study recommended the closure of the entire suburban railway network except for an electrified corridor between Darra and Zillmere.
 In 1970, another study recommended the electrification of the entire network with the 1.5 kV DC system, and the construction of a link between South Brisbane and Roma Street (later realised as the Merivale Bridge).

 Construction approved

-In 1973, the Federal Government under Gough Whitlam offered the states a two-thirds subsidy on approved public passenger transport projects.
+In 1973, the federal government under Gough Whitlam offered the states a two-thirds subsidy on approved public passenger transport projects.
 The Queensland Government announced that it intended to electrify and modernize the Brisbane suburban network, but the Federal funding did not materialise and the state ended up funding the project itself.
 In 1974, Elrail Consultants and Transmark were engaged to advise of the design of the system, which was changed from 1.5 kV DC to the more efficient 25 kV AC system enabling the number of substations to be significantly reduced.
 Tenders were called in 1975 for the electrification of 150 route kilometres (250 track kilometres) of lines.